Geotargeting vs. geofencing: What’s the difference & which one is better for apartment marketing?

 Gretchen Walker

-Gretchen Walker is the central manager of REACH by RentCafe.
-She has over a decade of experience in digital marketing and over six years of experience in the multifamily industry.
+Gretchen Walker is the senior manager of REACH by RentCafe, overseeing search and strategic marketing.
+She has more than a decade of experience in digital marketing and over eight years in the multifamily industry.
 She loves marketing the most when she gets to use data to measure results and make decisions.
 When she’s not marketing something, you can find her playing with her kids and seeking out friendly competition wherever possible.

 Recent posts